-Professor of Economic Geography at the London School of Economics.
-He was the President of the Regional Science Association International, where he served also as Vice-President in 2014.
+Professor of Economic Geography at the London School of Economics and former President of the Regional Science Association International, where he served also as Vice-President in 2014.
 He has also been Vice-President (2012-2013) and Secretary (2001-2005) of the European Regional Science Association.
 He is a regular advisor to numerous international organizations, including the European Commission, the European Investment Bank, the World Bank, the Cities Alliance, the OECD, the International Labour Organization, the Food and Agriculture Organization, the Inter-American Development Bank, and the Development Bank of Latin America.
 He is an editor of Economic Geography and sits on the editorial board of 30 other scholarly journals, including many of the leading international journals in economic geography, human geography, regional science, and management.
 He is the former holder of a European Research Council (ERC) Advanced Grant and the only social scientist to have been awarded the Royal Society-Wolfson Research Merit Award.

 Personal web page: http://personal.lse.ac.uk/rodrigu1/